It’s an age of skinny budgets for land agencies. How do trail users keep trails like this one from going feral?

 Helping maintain segments of trails is ultimately a pay-it-forward proposition.
 The extra time spent making a trail more pleasant benefits everyone who follows.
 Meanwhile, if others take a little time to improve the trails they travel, we’ll often be the beneficiary of someone else’s effort.
 If we each help a little, we all benefit en masse.

-Photo Below: Pruning shears or loppers (left) are useful (but heavier) on trails where you expect lots of shrubs and vines to be overgrowing the trail (i.e., longer neglected trails).
+Photo below: Pruning shears or loppers (left) are useful (but heavier) on trails where you expect lots of shrubs and vines (i.e., longer neglected trails).
 Clippers (right) are light and great for trails that are not so far gone.

 This is also an example of the outdoor etiquette promoted on each WenatcheeOutdoors guidebook entry when we suggest that you leave a place ‘better than you found it.’
 If we all stay off trails when they are too wet, pick up litter, pull noxious weeds, cut small obstacles blocking trails, and/or patch holes found in a trail’s surface then, even in the age of shrinking budgets, we can keep our trails easy to travel and our public lands beautiful.